 Trek cost includes / excludes

-Accommodation: - 4-night hotel in Kathmandu 3* Hotel, lodge during trekking and best
+Accommodation: - 4-night hotel in Kathmandu and Pokhara 3* Hotel, lodge during trekking and best

 Food: -full board meal during the trek best available hotel/lodges or tea house

-Transport: - Domestic flight Kathmandu-Lukla-kathmandu, international airport arrival & departure, all land transportation around cities with a private vehicle, Helicopter evacuation for Nepali team, Porter or yaks for this trekking and domestic flight maximum 15 kg.
+Transport: - Jeep for upper Mustang, international airport arrival & departure, all land transportation around cities with a private vehicle, Helicopter evacuation for Nepali team,

 Communication: - weather report

-Expedition team: - Trekking guide, Assistance guide, and porter allowances & wages for Nepali Trekking team
+Expedition team: - Trekking guide, and Assistance guide allowances & wages for Nepali Trekking team

 Whats not included